iver56/audiomentations/README.md

 A folder of (noise) sounds to be mixed in must be specified.

+## `AirAbsorption`
+_Added in v.0.25.0_

+Apply a Lowpass-like filterbank with variable octave attenuation that simulates attenuation of higher frequencies due to air absorption in some cases (10-20 degrees celcius temperature and 30-90% humidity).

 ## `BandPassFilter`

 _Added in v0.18.0, updated in v0.21.0_